Skip to main content

 Try It Out ❯

-In the createCustomer example above, we capture the id of the customer that is created, as well as errors (if any) that are thrown.
+In the createCustomer example above, you capture the id of the customer that is created, as well as errors (if any) that are thrown.
 The API might throw an error if a customer with the same name or external ID already exists.

-Updating a Customer Through the API
+Updating a customer through the API

 Update a Customer